bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 n-dimensional hyperbolic geometry in which all points are embedded in an n-dimensional sphere (or in a circle in the 2D case which is called the Poincaré disk model).
-This is being presented second because it is much less intuitive and it follows directly from the hyperboloid model.
+This is being presented second because it is much less intuitive but can be derived directly from the hyperboloid model.

 .. admonition:: Can a circle fit an entire geometry?